If a building site injury has set you back, we'll help you move forward

 Although most people injured on construction sites are employees or contractors of the site operator, injuries to visitors are also fairly commonplace.
 These can include serious or even fatal injuries.
 In the ten years up to and including 2013/14, 46 visitors to UK construction sites were killed in accidents.

 Many of the health and safety regulations which apply to workplaces do not cover visitors.
-However, visitors to a workplace, including a building site, are still covered by both the common law and by legislation such as the Occupiers Liability Act 1957 and, in Scotland, the Occupiers Liability (Scotland) Act 1960.
+However, visitors to a workplace, including a building site, are still covered by both the common law and by legislation such as the Occupiers Liability Act 1957 and, in Scotland, the Occupiers Liability (Scotland) Act 1960

 It does not matter whether you are an employee, contractor or visitor, you may well be able to claim compensation if you were injured on a building site in an accident that was not your fault.

-Start a claim
+to start a claim